FerretDB/FerretDB/website/docs/understanding-ferretdb.md

 # Understanding FerretDB

-FerretDB is an open source MongoDB alternative that converts MongoDB wire protocol queries to SQL.
+FerretDB is an open-source proxy that translates MongoDB wire protocol queries to SQL, with PostgreSQL or SQLite as the database engine.
-As a document database, FerretDB uses the same commands, drivers, and tools to those of MongoDB.
+It uses the same commands, drivers, and tools as MongoDB.

 ```mermaid
 flowchart LR